Frankpark/Toddler-Inspired-Reward-Transition/docs/index.md

 <figure style="text-align: center; margin: 20px;">
     <img src="https://github.com/Frankpark/Toddler-Inspired-Reward-Transition/raw/main/docs/assets/images/toddleranalogy.png" alt="A picture of a toddler room and its sparse, dense reward zone">
     <figcaption>
-    (a) Toddlers transition from free exploration (sparse rewards) to goal-directed learning (dense rewards). (b) Agents mimic this by initially receiving sparse rewards, then transitioning to dense rewards based on proximity to the target.
+    Analogy of agents' trajectories to toddlers' learning. (a) Learning trajectory of a toddler.
+On the left, a toddler's free exploration of an environment represents learning with sparse rewards.
+On the right, the toddler grows up, she tends to direct their journey towards specific objects, which signifies goal-directed learning.
+Similarly, the agent's journey from sparse rewards to potential-based dense rewards is depicted by the arrow above, drawing a parallel between the learning processes of toddlers and agents. (b) Summary of baseline rewards.
+Sparse rewards are only given when agents reach a target.
+In contrast, potential-based dense rewards are provided based on the agent's proximity to a target object, mimicking the reward transition observed in toddler learning.
 </figcaption>
 </figure>
 The concept of reward transition in reinforcement learning is inspired by the developmental stages of toddlers.
 Initially, toddlers engage in free exploration with minimal guidance, representing a phase of learning with sparse rewards.
 As they grow, their interactions become more goal-directed, similar to learning with dense rewards.
 This transition from sparse to dense rewards in agents can significantly enhance learning efficiency and performance.